 Scrum Overview

-What is Scrum - and what is it not?
+What is Scrum?
+How is it different?

 The 3 pillars